Mindbeam-AI/litespark-aws-marketplace/README.md

 ### Data configuration
 - Under Input data configuration, the default is only one channel named "train".
 - Choose "Data source" as S3, "S3 data type" as S3Prefix, "S3 data distribution type" as FullyReplicated, and provide "S3 location" to the prepared data in your S3 bucket.
 - Optionally, provide S3 location or a local directory for saving intermediate checkpoints.
-The algorithm generates checkpoints at every 4000 steps.
 - Provide a "S3 output path" to save the final checkpoint.

 After the above steps are completed, click on "Create training job".